madhavan625/openai-chatbot/README.md

 ## Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.a
+Feel free to submit issues or pull requests for improvements or bug fixes.